AddressFinder/addressfinder-magento/DEVELOPMENT.md

 7. You can use vim to paste your changes into this file

-7. `cd /var/www/html/bin`
+9. `cd /var/www/html/bin && ./magento cache:clean && ./magento cache:flush && ./magento setup:upgrade && ./magento setup:di:compile && ./magento setup:static-content:deploy -f en_GB`

-8. `cd /var/www/html/bin && ./magento cache:clean && ./magento cache:flush && ./magento setup:upgrade && ./magento setup:di:compile && ./magento setup:static-content:deploy -f en_GB`
+You may need to run this command so you have the correct permissions.
 `cd .. && chmod 0777 -R var/cache`